emostar/flutter-zendesk/README.md

 # zendesk

-Flutter interface for Zendesk Mobile SDK
+Flutter interface for Zendesk Mobile SDK.

-## Android Integration notes
+## Android Integration

 You must set a compatible theme *theme* in the `AndroidManifest.xml` file's `<application>` tag.
 The details are outlined on the [zendesk forums](https://develop.zendesk.com/hc/en-us/community/posts/360043932734/comments/360011819933).